axibase/atsd/administration/monitoring.md

 ATSD performance metrics can be retrieved via JMX, file, or a http/JSON request.

-These metrics are updated every 15 seconds and can be used to monitor the internal components of the Axibase Time Series Database, such as the amount of data received, memory usage, and read/write activity.
+These metrics are updated every 15 to 60 seconds and can be used to monitor the database state and the status of its individual components, such as the amount of data received, memory usage, and read/write activity.

 You can retrieve, test, or view the metrics using the following methods: